-This resource is being co-produced with local residents to provide information and insight into local planning and policy decisions.
+This resource is being produced with local residents to provide information and insight into local planning and policy decisions, alongside inspiration from research and collaborative projects.

 Image: thanks to the Art + Energy Collective and Significant Seams for the fabric banner, commissioned by Pinhoe Village as part of their parish mapping activities and funded by the National Lottery Community Fund with IKEA as part of #placescalledhome, 2022